SEE & BE SEEN pedestrian safety campaign was developed in partnership with

 View Fact Sheet

 Increase in pedestrian deaths in Georgia over past two years.

 Fatalities occur outside a crosswalk

-Fatalities attributed to motorist not yielding
+Fatalities attributed to motorist not yielding to pedestrians

 Fatalities attributed to pedestrian